apache/arrow-rs/object_store/dev/release/README.md

 # ensure your github token is available
 export ARROW_GITHUB_API_TOKEN=<TOKEN>

+# Copy the contents of CHANGELOG.md to the top of CHANGELOG-old.md

 # manually edit ./dev/release/update_change_log.sh to reflect the release version
 # create the changelog
 ./dev/release/update_change_log.sh